Your Guide to Getting Outsourcing Right the First Time

 Additionally, the modular construction market also saw strong growth, valued at $95.68 billion in 2023 and projected to reach $102.52 billion in 2024, underscoring the industry’s increasing reliance on technology to drive efficiency and innovation.

-As the industry moves into 2025, digital transformation continues to unlock new opportunities.
-The Internet of Things (IoT) in construction is projected to reach $15.58 billion by 2025 and double to $31.49 billion by 2030, signalling a major shift toward connected, data-driven construction sites that enhance efficiency, safety, and real-time decision-making.
+As the industry moves into 2026, digital transformation continues to unlock new opportunities.
+The Internet of Things (IoT) in construction is projected to double to $31.49 billion by 2030, signalling a major shift toward connected, data-driven construction sites that enhance efficiency, safety, and real-time decision-making.
 Additionally, advanced data analytics adoption is expected to grow by 35%, providing deeper insights into project performance and enabling smarter decision-making.

 The integration of pre-construction technology now spans all project stages, from initiation to completion, with digital tools playing a critical role in scheduling, planning, estimating, and design.
 As construction companies increasingly embrace these innovations, they are enhancing collaboration, efficiency, and adaptability, ensuring they can meet the demands of complex projects in a rapidly evolving industry.